mrajp7/Selenium_Python/README.md

  - A shell script is created as test_run.sh
  - change the mode of the file as `chmod +x test_run.sh`
  - run in the terminal as `.\test_run.sh`

+ # To read data from excel
+  - `pip3 install openpyxl`